Call a Security of Payments Lawyer to get help on any of your payment issues such as late payment and non-payment.

 When dealing with payments, you should do it the legal way.
 Contracts Specialist can explain to you the important aspects of an invoice under the Security of Payment Act NSW.

 As a subcontractor or a supplier, you should specify the quantities and costs of the used products or services in the invoice.
-The information the invoice contains can vary depending on what have been used, the type of transaction, and the preferences of the purchasing company.
+The information the invoice contains can vary depending on what has been used, the type of transaction, and the preferences of the purchasing company.

 Serving a tax invoice plays a vital part in the Security of Payment process.